-In this chapter, you will be introduced with activating the license, creating new project and opening the existing one (also from a different device), as well as saving it.
+In this chapter, you will be introduced with activating the license, creating new project and opening the existing one, as well as saving it.

 First, run the application.
 On your screen, the License Tool window will appear (Figure 1).
-You can import license by inputting the activation key (section on the right side) or by using remote license parameters (on the left).
+You can import license by loading a V2C file or by inputting the activation key.
 After successfully activating the license, application needs to be restarted.